-In England and Wales, more than 6 in every 10 diagnosed pregnancies will be terminated early.
+In Britain, more than 6 in every 10 diagnosed pregnancies will be terminated early.
 Termination.

 When supported by other families, most parents feel that the overall experience of their child's life is positive and that their family is enriched.
 Many of these parents do acknowledge the challenges brought by the extra financial costs of caring for a child with a disability.
 Read the research.

 What is the risk of a pregnancy bring affected?

 - About 1 in 200 births result in a baby with a chromosome defect.